 Each time a new card was displayed, I had students work out a solution on their own dry erase boards.
 I varied this; sometimes students worked in groups, and sometimes they worked independently.
 When I saw students having trouble, we would all stop and I would review that particular concept on the Smartboard.

-The key to a long-term review is to keep it varied.
+The key to a long-term review for 4th and 5th grade test prep is to keep it varied.
 One way we did this was to play tic-tac-toe in pairs.
 When I put a new task card on the Smartboard, every student worked the solution independently.
 Then, I revealed the answer.
 If students had it correct (their partners helped out here), they took a turn with their partner on the tic-tac-toe board.
 If they missed it, they did not take a turn.

 We also added occasional bean bag games, dice games, and other activities to keep a change of pace.
 When students got a test prep task card question right, they earned a chance to play one of these games.